Back to all News

 For vessels operating in the far north, such as Hermes, reliable satellite communication is essential.
 Photo: Hermes.

 Ever wondered what it would be like to live and work on a fishing vessel in the far North without connectivity, where it’s cold and dark and conditions can be brutal?
-Thanks to Space Norway and Telenor Maritime, crew onboard Hermes are able to optimise their work at sea and share their experiences with colleagues and family.
+Thanks to Telenor Satellite and Telenor Maritime, crew onboard Hermes are able to optimise their work at sea and share their experiences with colleagues and family.

 One of the most advanced Norwegian fishing vessels in terms of connectivity